Green-Software-Foundation/standards-wg/README.md

 - Ensure that the specifications can be implemented in an interoperable fashion on the computing platforms in widespread use in both developed and developing regions.

 ## Appointments
-- Chair - Asim Hussain (Microsoft)
+- Chair - Abhishek Gupta (Microsoft)
 - V.Chair - Henry Richardson (Watttime)

 ## Projects